 The trustees are covered by indemnity insurance, the premium for which is paid by the CIO.
 The cover is included in the comprehensive policy taken out by the CIO and the premium is not separately identified.
-The CIO has two part-time employees (2018: two).
-In addition, one individual works for the CIO on a parttime self-employed basis.
+The CIO has two part-time employees (2019: two).
+In addition, two individuals worked for the CIO on a part-time self-employed basis.

-The CIO utilises the services of 17 volunteers (including trustees).
+The CIO utilises the services of 30 volunteers (including trustees).